Ms Sabrina Bauroth, LL.M., CertHE

 Off the Record

 I am mother to a son that keeps me active beyond law practice and courts.
 If I do find time to chill (rarely enough), I have engaged in studying foreign languages ever since my teenage years.
-This has resulted in my love for Scotland and its culture.
-Looking at the scenery of the Highlands keeps inspiring me to work off my artistic side through crayons, pastel, and graphite pencils.
+This has resulted in my love for and interest in Scotland and its culture and legal system (what else?).
+Thinking about the scenery of the Highlands keeps inspiring me to work off my artistic side through crayons, pastel, and graphite pencils.

 Storkower Straße 139 B